 What are Prepaid Expenses?

-Prepaid expenses in accounting are those expenses which are to be incurred in future but the amount for the same has already been paid in advance.
+In simple terms, these are those expenses that are to be incurred in the future, but the amount for the same has already been paid in advance.
 Think of it as expenditure paid in one accounting period, but for which the related asset will not be consumed until a future period.

 - Rent for a commercial space